-A monthly, free magazine, DIY deals with everything exciting about music.
+A monthly, free magazine based out of London, DIY deals with everything exciting about alternative music.
 Be it buzz bands in back rooms or stadium sized monsters, it delivers exclusive interviews, brilliant photography and essential reviews.
 It’s not just through print, either.
-With a free digital magazine DIY Weekly published every Monday, and the longstanding website bringing the latest news and amazing music to the world 24/7, DIY has everything covered.
+With the longstanding website bringing the latest news and amazing music to the world 24/7, DIY has everything covered.

-We’re always on the look out for people excited by music and with a flair for infecting others with their enthusiasm.
-We believe if you take talented, positive people and then find a way to put them together, they’ll do something amazing.
+DIY is on the look out for talented writers excited by music and with a flair for infecting others with their enthusiasm to join our team.

 Working across online and print, DIY contributors form part of a highly active community searching out the best stories, features, interviews and more across the spectrum of alternative music.
 Working together and with our editorial team, the emphasis is on great ideas, bringing our readers the most exciting, informed publication possible.